Spots (cannabis)

-Spots (also known as spotting, knifers, knife hits, knife tokes, dots, hot knives, kitchen tracking blades, or bladers) refers to a method of smoking cannabis.
+Spots (also known as Blades, spotting, knifers, knife hits, knife tokes, dots, hot knives, kitchen tracking blades, or bladers) refers to a method of smoking cannabis.
 Small pieces of cannabis are rolled (or simply torn from a larger bud) to form the spot.

 The practice originated in the 1970s when drops or dabs of hashish oil were smoked (three dabs of hash oil were considered to be a good standard dose).
 Generally, the tips of two knife blades are heated, the spot or drop of hash oil is compressed between the two blades, and the subsequent smoke is inhaled through the nose or mouth.

 Another means that is gaining popularity is specially made glass presses heated with a propane or butane torch.
 In order to facilitate this process, a spottle (also referred to as a bowser, hooter or toker) or hitter is often, but not always, used to funnel the smoke and maximize the amount inhaled.
 A spottle is generally made from a funnel or cone-shaped container, such as the top (or neck) of a plastic or glass bottle or a gallon of milk/water.